Cvedia/cvedia-cli/README.md

 The TFRecords engine also serves as an example on how to write your own custom Python output engine.

-# Cvedia CLI

-After setting up your project on https://cvedia.com/ you have the ability to Export your training set.
-The export provides you with a command line argument that can be used to run this tool.
-The CLI takes care of downloading and storing all the content you have predefined in your project.

-Various storage engines are supported for writing your training set to disk.
-The list below will be expanded once more engines are made available:

-**Caffe**
-- CaffeImageData
-- HDF5

-**TensorFlow**
-- TFRecords

-**Generic**
-- CSV

-The TFRecords engine also serves as an example on how to write your own custom Python output engine.

 # Installation

 ## Prerequisites ##